0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-interactions.md

   - Interaction Entity
 ---

-Get a list of `InteractionEntity` associated to the identity previously stored in the the Polygon ID SDK.
+Get a list of `InteractionEntity` associated to the identity previously stored in the the optimism ID SDK.

 ```dart
 Future<List<InteractionBaseEntity>> getInteractions({